manolingam/aavegotchi-landing-page/README.md

 ### Styling

 The styles are done in SASS and all the 7 sections including header has the following common layout below.
 Elements inside the `core-container` have their own individual styles.
-Regarding responsivesness, we have 4 breakpoints (_960px, 760px, 600px & 400px)_ in each of the respective section _sass_ files.
+Regarding responsiveness, we have 4 breakpoints (_960px, 760px, 600px & 400px)_ in each of the respective section _sass_ files.

 ![layout](https://res.cloudinary.com/saimano/image/upload/v1612176738/Aavegothci/layout.png)